New EPA administrator: ‘Science is back’

 Regan also indicated he will look closely at a ubiquitous class of chemicals known as polyfluoroalkyl and perfluoroalkyl substances, or PFAS, founded in communities nationwide and linked to an array of health effects.

-Last month, the EPA yanked from its website a toxicity assessment of one of these so-called “forever chemicals,” which persist for years in the environment.
+Last month, the EPA yanked from its website a toxicity assessment of one of these so-called forever chemicals, which persist for years in the environment.
 Regan said the study was “compromised by political interference.”

 “That's just one example of many decisions that were made by the previous administration that weren't guided by the scientific evidence nor the recommendations made by our career staff,” he added.

 He also said his staff is evaluating the agency’s response to the coronavirus pandemic under Trump.
-Former EPA administrator Andrew Wheeler temporarily waived some enforcement last spring, citing practical constraints during lockdowns.
+Former EPA administrator Andrew Wheeler temporarily waived some enforcement last spring, citing practical constraints during shutdowns.

 Regan said the agency’s ability to permit regulated industries to stop monitoring hazardous emissions during emergencies ought to be used “sparingly.”